 While these early leaks and rumors rarely amounted to concrete proof of what's to come, Samsung finally dropped the hammer on September 23th by announcing the Galaxy S20 FE (stands for "Fan Edition").
-The phone hits retail shelves on October 2nd, and retail pricing starts at RM2,699 up to RM3,399 for the top end 5G model.
 With the pricing of flagships from various brands pushing north of RM4,000 for the likes of the iPhone and Note series, even brands like Xiaomi and OnePlus that traditionally excel at offering flagship specs at midrange prices have unfortunately caught on to that trend.

 The pricing of the S20 FE does not place it in the budget smartphone segment.
-However, there is now a huge void in between the base model Galaxy S20 and the Galaxy A series lineup, and it looks like the S20 FE is a perfect candidate for Samsung to fill the RM2300-3300 void.
+However, there is now a huge void in between the base model Galaxy S21 and the Galaxy A series lineup, and it looks like the S20 FE is a perfect candidate for Samsung to fill the RM2300-3300 void.
 Potential customers looking for a cheaper Galaxy device with the full Samsung experience can look no further.
-Truth to be told, Samsung did make a few compromises to achieve this price point when compared to the base Galaxy S20 model.
+Truth to be told, a few compromises to achieve this price point with some great hardware to offset it seems pretty good.

 Galaxy S20 FE 5G pictured.
 Front, Rear and Left side view.